WeMakeDevs/github-tutorial/README.md

 - I love MLH
 - More power to kunal. love the work which your are doing for the community.
 - Anirudh Sharma finds the Community Classroom initiative really great!
+- Hi, Kunal thank you for your efforts and work you are doing inspire me.
+Currently completing your DevOps BootCamp.
+Guys please do watch his videos he explained it very well.